MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 To optimize cloud data processing performance:

-- Select the data format for sending data to the cloud based on bandwidth cost and performance vs. performance improvements from less cloud data processing.
+- Optimize the data format used to send data to the cloud.
+Compare performance (and cost) of bandwidth vs. performance improvement with less cloud data processing needed.
 Consider using [IoT Hub message enrichment](/azure/iot-hub/iot-hub-message-enrichments-overview) to add context to device messages.

 - Do time-critical event processing on ingested data as it arrives, instead of storing unprocessed data and requiring complex queries to acquire the data.
 For time-critical event processing, consider the impacts of late arrival and windowing.
 Evaluate depending on use case, for example critical alarm handling versus message enrichment.